-Cessna, a Republican, was the representative for Pennsylvania's 16th congressional district from 1873 to 1875.
+Cessna was the representative for Pennsylvania’s 16th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Mar 1869 to Mar 1875, Cessna missed 153 of 1,108 roll call votes, which is 13.8%.
 This is better than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.